optimalbrew/wrapYield/ARCHITECTURE.md

 to install rust first.
 Most services run in docker.
 The project requires node: we use WAGMI for the dApp front end, and express for backend.
 Python 3.10+ is required for the bitcoin taproot scripts, addresses, transaction construction, signing and signature verification.
 Python api is built using `bitcoinutils` which requires 3.10.

+note: the scripts `start-local.sh` and `stop-local.sh` can be used to start/stop all services

 1. Start a local anvil (Ethereum) from any terminal.
 For determinstic anvil accounts and testing, I use a fixed seed

 ```bash